High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Results and modelling

 \subsection{Results}

 The posterior probability distributions from the MCMC fit are shown in Figures \ref{fig:hd131488_posterior}, \ref{fig:hd110058_posterior}, \ref{fig:hd131488_CO_posterior}, and \ref{fig:hd110058_CO_posterior}.
-There is clear degeneracy between the H$_2$ temperature and column density which it is not possible to break with a non-detection.
-For larger temperatures, larger column densities are allowed as fewer H$_2$ molecules are in the ground state energy level and thus fewer potential absorbers lie between the star and the observer.
-When marginalised over temperature, we obtain a column density upper limits.
+There is clear degeneracy between the H$_2$ temperature and column density which cannot be broken with a non-detection.
+For larger temperatures, larger column densities are allowed as Doppler broadening causes broader, shallower lines which are harder to detect.
+When marginalised over temperature, we obtain column density upper limits.
 The column density posterior is close to a uniform distribution for low column densities as small amounts of H$_2$ would all equally result in signals below the noise level of the data.
 Larger column densities would produce larger signals reaching detectability and thus these models are less likely to describe our observations.

 $^{12}$CO was detected in both systems as shown in Figure \ref{fig:hd110058_CO_model} and \ref{fig:hd131488_CO_model}.
 We used the same modelling approach as H$_2$, but the detection of the CO band allows us to constrain more parameters, including the radial velocity which is not constrained for H$_2$ but is used to create Figure \ref{fig:hd131488_radis_wide} with the expected position of the H$_2$ line.